JonSnow1807/api-orchestrator/README.md

-# 🚀 API Orchestrator - The Ultimate POSTMAN KILLER
+# 🚀 API Orchestrator v5.0 - The Ultimate API Development Platform

-> **The ONLY API platform that combines ALL features from Postman, Thunder Client, Bruno, ReadyAPI, HTTPie, and more - 100% Open Source**
+> **The most comprehensive API platform that surpasses Postman, Thunder Client, Bruno, ReadyAPI, HTTPie, and more - with flexible pricing from FREE to Enterprise**

 **Live at: [https://streamapi.dev](https://streamapi.dev)** | **License: Apache 2.0** | **Copyright © 2024 Chinmay Shrivastava**

-Stop paying $30/user/month for Postman.
-API Orchestrator is the world's most complete API platform - combining testing, mocking, documentation, AI intelligence, and enterprise features in one open-source solution.
+The world's most complete API platform - combining testing, mocking, documentation, AI intelligence, and enterprise features.
+Available with flexible pricing tiers to suit everyone from individual developers to large enterprises.

 ## 🏃 Quick Start